 Private Road.
-A road or road system layout, on private property, from the public road to the development.
-Such private property and private road shall be permanently encumbered with deed restrictions, satisfactory to Town Counsel, which shall insure that the private road does not become a Town road.
-(3-10-87)
+A privately owned road or road system layout, on private property, from the public road to the development.
+Such private property and private road shall be permanently encumbered with deed restrictions, satisfactory to Town Counsel, which shall provide for private maintenance and shall insure that the private road does not become a Town road.
+A private road shall be constructed to the Town of Amherst Subdivision Standards but that may have a reduced width right-of-way and roadway surface if approved by the Planning Board.
+(3-11-25)